-Estimates of net realisable value of inventories take into consideration that inventories may be damaged, become wholly or partially obsolete, or their selling prices have declined.
-The estimates are based on the most reliable evidence available at the time the estimates are made.
-Please refer to Note 6 for more details.
+Estimates of net realizable value of the inventories should take int account the conditions that the inventories are damaged or have become wholly or partially obsolete, or that the selling prices has increased and based on the most reliable evidence available of the amount which the inventories are expected to realize at the time of estimation.
+Please refer to Note VI for details.